Folk Duo Maria i Marcel Shines Light On The 'Very Real Taboo' Of Spain's Civil War

 While in Washington, D.C., for the festival, the pair stopped by NPR's headquarters to talk with All Things Considered host Michel Martin about using their music to spark tough discussions in their home country and beyond.

-Hear their conversation through the audio link, read interview highlights below and listen to a live performance of two songs from 45 Cerebros y 1 Corázon.
+Hear their conversation through the audio link, read interview highlights below and listen to a live performance of a song from 45 Cerebros y 1 Corázon.

 Interview Highlights